meg-gutshall/code-talk-requests-backend/README.md

 See [the frontend repo][Code Talk Requests Frontend] for a more detailed `README.md` including [Web App Installation][Code Talk Requests Frontend -- Web App Installation] and [Usage][Code Talk Requests Frontend -- Usage].

+## Web App Installation

+If you have all the requisite technologies for the [frontend][Code Talk Requests Frontend -- Built With] and [backend](#built-with) already installed, you can follow the directions in the [Web App Installation][Web App Installation][Code Talk Requests Frontend -- Web App Installation] section of the frontend repo.
+If not, you may want to skip down to the [Technology Prerequisites](#technology-prerequisites) section of each repo first.

 ## Built With

 - Language: [Ruby](#ruby)